DoubleU23/sortISO.js/README.md

-# sortISO() - sort german umlauts
+# sortISO.js - sort german umlauts

-The Script changes the german umlauts (vowel mutations) ASCCI code to halfsteps of their original vowel
-and sorts the Array based on that fake ASCII-Codes
+The Script changes the german umlauts (vowel mutations) ASCCI code to halfsteps of their original vowel and sorts the Array based on that fake ASCII-Codes

 ## Example
 ```javascript